5 Early Signs of Termites: What to Look for in Florida Homes

 3. Flying Termites & Discarded Wings

-One of the earliest indicators of an active termite infestation is the emergence of termite swarmers, the reproductive members of a termite colony.
+One of the earliest and clearest indicators of an active infestation is the appearance of swarmers, the reproductive members of a termite colony.

 4. Mud Tubes